 In the Faculty of Health Sciences, online learning modules are created in three ways:

-It’s very simple to create web-based modules in EdTech, Rehab or Helix Central and requires no prior website development knowledge.
-Here is a great example.
+It is simple to create web-based modules within MEdTech or Helix Central communities and requires no prior website development experience.

-Helpful guidelines for structuring web-based online learning modules (complete with examples) are available right within the system in a module called Online Learning Modules.
+Helpful guidelines for structuring web-based online learning modules (complete with examples) are available right within the system in a community called Online Learning Modules.

 To help get you started, tutorial videos cover how quickly and easily: